JOIN LOGIN JOIN

 Reach for Altdorf Guard Blue, a layer paint designed to highlight the armor’s raised surfaces and edges.
 Just a light touch on the edges will make the blue look more vibrant and natural.

 Finally, we need to shade the model to bring out the fine details.
-Drakenhof Nightshade is perfect here—it flows into the recesses, giving shadows to the armor’s crevices and making those Ultramarine pauldrons look like they’ve weathered the long war.
-These three paints—Macragge Blue, Altdorf Guard Blue, and Drakenhof Nightshade—work together in harmony to create a striking finish.
+Drakenhof Nightshade is perfect here, it flows into the recesses, giving shadows to the armor’s crevices and making those Ultramarine pauldrons look like they’ve weathered the long war.
+These three paints —Macragge Blue, Altdorf Guard Blue, and Drakenhof Nightshade —work together to create a striking finish.

 Advanced Techniques Using the Citadel Colour Chart